arushi1212/Pairs_Trading_Backtesting_Engine/README.md

 1. Data acquisition: download adjusted close prices for 10 large-cap financial tickers (2020-2024) via yfinance, cached locally as CSV.

 2. Pair discovery: test all 45 possible pairs for cointegration using Engle-Granger method: regress stock A on stock B, then run an Augmented Dickey-Fuller (ADF) test on the regression residuals.
-A pair is considered conintegrated if the residuals are stationary (p < 0.05).
+A pair is considered cointegrated if the residuals are stationary (p < 0.05).

 3. Pair selection: rank cointegrated pairs by p-value and filter by half-life of mean reversion (kept between 5 and 126 trading days, i.e., tradeable but not noise).
-THe top 5 pairs are selected for backtesting.
+Tee top 5 pairs are selected for backtesting.

 4. Signal generation: compute the spread using the OLS hedge ratio, then a rolling z-score of that spread.
 Enter long/short at |z| > 2, exit at |z| < 0.5.